 In 2005, Raymond Baker, an international entrepreneur-turned-scholar, argued in his book, Capitalism’s Achilles Heel: Dirty Money and How to Renew the Free-Market System, that illicit financial outflows—facilitated by secrecy in the global financial system—are bleeding developing countries dry.

 Mr. Baker founded Global Financial Integrity in 2006, with the aim of quantifying and studying the flow of illegal money while promoting public policy solutions to curtail it.
 In 2008, GFI published its first groundbreaking economic analysis of illicit financial flows leaving the developing world, estimating the staggering outflow at nearly $1 trillion annually.
 Quickly, the think tank was recognized as an authority on financial crime and illegal money by policymakers, academics and the media.

 Leading the Way

-Since then, GFI has been a leader in the policy debate around illicit financial flows.
-Our work is routinely cited at the highest levels: by international institutions such as the OECD, African Development Bank, and the United Nations, and by international figures such as former U.S. Secretary of State Hillary Clinton, former South African President Thabo Mbeki, and former UN Secretary General Kofi Annan.
+Since then, GFI has been a leader in the policy debate surrounding illicit financial flows.
+Our work is routinely cited at the highest levels: by international institutions such as the OECD, African Development Bank, and the United Nations, and by international figures such as former U.S. Secretary of State Hillary Clinton, former South African President Thabo Mbeki and former UN Secretary General Kofi Annan.